districtr/districtr/docs/11suggestions/organizing.md

   true, making `CoalitionPivotTable` even more similar to `PivotTable`.

 Sometimes, pieces of code have been written that look similar to elements that already exist.
-These hard-coded functions could predate the generic objects.
+These hard-coded functions probably predate the generic objects.

 - In [`PartisanOverlayContainer`], a checkbox element is hard coded.